MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/ollama/index.md

 See conversation on GitHub [here](https://github.com/ollama/ollama/issues/690).
 There is no builtin way to stop `ollama`.
 Use your system manager or use `pkill`.

 On macOS, find the icon as running apps and click Quit.

+If you started with `ollam serve`, then just stop that process to stop Ollama.